vinayakchavan007/missingskill-learning/javascript.md

 ## Scope in javascript
 * **functional scope** ( define using var keyword.)
-    * A variable declared with in function have access wth in that function only we can't access that function outside the function
+    * A variable declared with in function have access with in that function only. we can't access that function outside the function

         ```
         var a=2;